I always need to be busy.

 Disagree

-I don’t watch anything for entertainment.
+I don’t watch things just for entertainment.

 Agree